awakzdev/kubernetes-stack/README.md

-# Setting a secured ingress and automating its DNS records - externaldns / ingress / letsencrypt
+# Walkthrough for setting ExternalDNS / NGINX-Ingress / Lets-Encrypt (Cert-manager)

 This repository contains Terraform code to install a Google Kubernetes Engine (GKE) cluster, with additional information on the installations process of externaldns and ingress-nginx secured by cert-manager (letsencrypt).